CKalitin/ckalitin.github.io/_posts/1976-07-20-kos-booster-landing.md

 }
 ```

-New LOCK paradigm:
+<b>New LOCK paradigm:</b>
-Lock global variables that are needed very often.
+1. Lock global variables that are needed very often.
-Call the first flight function (OrientForBoostbackBurn()).
+2. Call the first flight function (OrientForBoostbackBurn()).
-Inside OrientForBoostbackBurn(), lock the appropriate variables and wait for completion condition.
+3. Inside OrientForBoostbackBurn(), lock the appropriate variables and wait for completion condition.
-When the completion condition is met, call the next function.
+4. When the completion condition is met, call the next function.

 ```
 LOCK ImpactToTargetDir to DirToPoint(ImpactPos, TargetPos).